AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 >[!NOTE]
 >
 >With Adobe Commerce on cloud infrastructure, you cannot access the Fastly Admin directly.
 Use the Admin to review and update the Fastly configuration for your environments.
-If you cannot resolve an issue using the Fastly capabilities in the Admin, submit {{commerce-support-ticket}}.
+If you cannot resolve an issue using the Fastly capabilities in the Admin, submit an Adobe Commerce Support ticket.

 Use the following methods to find and save the Fastly service ID and API token for your environment: